 REPRESENTATIVE CLASS/COLLECTIVE ACTIONS:

-Prior to joining Foley, Mr. Phillips was an associate at a major Detroit-based law firm and he also served as an assistant prosecuting attorney with the Saginaw County (Michigan) Prosecutor’s Office.
+Prior to joining Foley, Philip was an associate at a major Detroit-based law firm and he also served as an assistant prosecuting attorney with the Saginaw County (Michigan) Prosecutor’s Office.

-Mr. Phillips obtained his J.D. from Syracuse University College of Law, where he served as class president.
-He also earned a master's degree in public administration (M.P.A.) from the Maxwell School of Citizenship and Public Affairs at Syracuse University, and received his undergraduate degree in psychology from Emory University.
+Phlip obtained his J.D. from Syracuse University College of Law, where he served as class president.
+He also earned a master's degree in public administration (M.P.A.) from the Maxwell School of Citizenship and Public Affairs at Syracuse University and received his undergraduate degree in psychology from Emory University.

-Mr. Phillips was selected by his peers for inclusion in the 2012 - 2016 Michigan Super Lawyers® lists and has also been recognized for his work in labor & employment litigation by The Best Lawyers in America© since 2013.
+Philip was selected by his peers for inclusion in the 2012 – 2016 Michigan Super Lawyers® lists, and was selected by his peers for inclusion in The Best Lawyers in America© in the fields of Litigation – Labor and Employment (2013 – 2022) and Employment Law – Management (2017 - 2022).

 Admissions and Professional Memberships

-Mr. Phillips is a member of the American Bar Association, State Bar of Michigan, Federal Bar Association, and Wolverine Bar Association.
-He is admitted to practice before the United States Court of Appeals for the Sixth Circuit, United States District Courts for the Eastern and Western Districts of Michigan, United States District Court for the Eastern District of Wisconsin, and the United States District Court for the Northern District of Indiana.
+Philip is a member of the American Bar Association, State Bar of Michigan, Federal Bar Association and Wolverine Bar Association.
+He is admitted to practice before the United States Court of Appeals for the Sixth Circuit, United States District Courts for the Eastern and Western Districts of Michigan, United States District Court for the Eastern District of Wisconsin and the United States District Court for the Northern District of Indiana.